aestimosolver/aestimo/README.md

-AESTIMO 1-D SELF-CONSISTENT SCHRÖDINGER-POISSON SOLVER
+Aestimo 1D - One dimensional Self-Consistent Schrödinger-Poisson Solver
 ======================================================
-Version 2.0
+Version 3.0
 -------------

 Overview
 --------

-Aestimo 1-D Self-consistent Schrödinger-Poisson Solver (simply aestimo) is a simple 1-dimensional (1-D) simulator for semiconductor heterostructures.
-Aestimo was started as a hobby at the beginning of 2012, and become a usable tool which can be used as a co-tool in an educational and scientific work.
+Aestimo 1D Self-consistent Schrödinger-Poisson Solver (simply Aestimo1D) is a simple 1-dimensional (1-D) simulator for semiconductor heterostructures.
+Aestimo1D was started as a hobby at the beginning of 2012, and become a usable tool which can be used as a co-tool in an educational and scientific work.

 Hope that it also works for you.
 Please do not hesitate to contact us in case of any bugs found.